ifwe/tds/doc/rest_api.md

 * Should we expose IDs of objects through the API?
     It may prove useful, especially for resource types without other unique attributes, but it may prove unnecessary if no such resources exist.
+    * Should we reference objects by other unique constraints or by ID?
+        This may be influenced by whether SQLAlchemy returns objects or IDs for relations.
+        E.g., for packages, an application is linked to each package.
+        If SQLAlchemy returns the applciation that is linked to the package, then it would be no trouble for the API to return the name of the application to the client and have the client reference the application with that name.
+But if SQLAlchemy returns just the ID then it will be more overhead to retrieve the name for each application using the ID and then pass that on to the client.
 * Should we hard-code defaults into the API for certain attributes or expect the immediate client to pass in its own determination of defaults?
     A good example of this would be the architecture for applications.